dahenson/dahenson.github.io/library.md

 ## 2022

 - **Reading**
+  - The Aviators by Winston Groom
+  - The Emerald Mile by Kevin Fedarko
+  - Celine by Peter Heller
+- **Finished**
+  - Dragon Teeth by Michael Crichton
+  - The Late Show (Renee Ballard #1) by Michael Connelly
   - The Wrong Stars (Axiom #1) by Tim Pratt
-  - The Late Show (Renee Ballard #1) by Michael Connelly
-  - A Hunter-Gatherer's Guide to the 21st Century: Evolution and the challenges of Modern Life by Heather E. Heying, Bret Weinstein
-- **Finished**
   - Greenlights by Matthew McConaughey

 ## 2021